Equatorial Guinea

 Taxable profit is determined by deducting from gross income all expenses tied to the performance of taxable activities in Equatorial Guinea.
 In principle, all expenses are deductible, but the Tax Code provides deductibility rules for some of them.

 Resident companies are subject to CIT on their worldwide income (even if, in practice, it is tolerated for CIT only to be applied to income related to activities carried out in Equatorial Guinea).
 Non-resident entities and individuals are subject to a 10% withholding tax (WHT) on gross income derived from Equatorial Guinea sources.
-Mobilisation, demobilisation, and transportation services are subject to WHT at a rate of 5%.
+Mobilisation and demobilisation services performed by resident entities or individuals are subject to WHT at a rate of 5%.

 Minimum income tax (MIT)